Subnautica2Modding/Subnautica2-Project/README.md

 If you haven't done so already, [follow these instructions on linking your Epic Games and GitHub accounts](https://www.epicgames.com/help/en-US/c-Category_EpicAccount/c-ConnectedAccounts/how-do-i-link-my-unreal-engine-account-with-my-github-account-a000084938?sessionInvalidated=true).
 If you don't do this, the below custom engine link will return a 404 not found.

 You need to install a [custom build of Unreal Engine 5.6](https://github.com/Buckminsterfullerene02/UnrealEngine/releases) (don't worry, you don't need to build or compile anything!).
-This build is approximately 10GB smaller than the vanilla build from Epic Games Store and is necessary to enable:
+This build is approximately 10GB smaller than the vanilla build from Epic Games Store and is **necessary** to enable:
-- Adding custom materials into the game (this is still WIP unfortunately)
+- Adding custom materials into the game
+- Adding custom items, buildables, crafting recipes etc. into the game
 - Working with and being able to open, reference, and use all game content in the project

 It is best to install the engine: